code-423n4/2021-09-sushimiso/README.md

 Below is a non-technical description of PointList, which is an access control smart contract that can be found by following the link above.

 The Pointlist contract gives the admin the ability to set parameters for the participants of the auction such that each paticipant falls under a specific threshold that is unique to the auction type, and thus the needs of the founder.
+This enables the founder to control who can participate in the auction.

 # Auctions
 https://github.com/sushiswap/miso/tree/master/contracts/Auctions